Crash of a Douglas C-47-DL near Sumprabum: 3 killed

 Circumstances:

 En route from Kunming to Dinjan, while carrying a load of tin bars, the crew encountered poor weather conditions with low visibility due to heavy snow falls and turbulence.
-The aircraft disappeared and maybe crashed in the region of Fort Hertz.
-No trace of the wreckage nor the crew was found.
+The airplane failed to arrive at destination and may have crashed somewhere in the region of Fort Hertz.
+Lost without trace.

-Crash of a Douglas C-53 in Pianma: 3 killed
+Crash of a Douglas C-53-DO Skytrooper in Pianma: 3 killed

 Date & Time: Mar 11, 1943